CMWBI-alefkowitz/test-sass-lefkowitz/readme.md

 ## Prompt

 Congratulations!
-Someone that you cold just accepted your offer to help them redo their website.
+Someone that you cold called just accepted your offer to help them redo their website.
 They chose you because they took a look at your Github and knew that you had extensive experience in styling their application.

 They're looking to develop a prototype that they can bring to their leaders to show them just how much updating their style can do for their brand appearance.
 Rather than proving out a full fledged application, they have chosen the route of doing some UI engineering and develop something to really deliver a wow!